kinners00/bolt/documentation/bolt_examples.md

     groups:
       - name: windows
         targets:
-          - <ADD WINDOWS SERVERS' FQDN>
+          - win1.classroom.puppet.com
-          - <example.mycompany.com>
+          - win2.classroom.puppet.com
         config:
           transport: winrm
           winrm:
             user: Administrator
-            password: <ADD PASSWORD>
+            password: s3cr3t
     ```

     **Note:** To have Bolt securely prompt for a password, use the `--password-prompt` flag without supplying any value.
 This prevents the password from appearing in a process listing or on the console.
-Alternatively you can use the [``prompt` plugin`](inventory_file_v2.md#) to set configuration values via a prompt.
+Alternatively you can use the [`prompt plugin`](using_plugins.md) to set configuration values via a prompt.

     You now have an inventory file where you can store information about your targets.